Angono: Etymology

+The name "Angono" was derived from the myth of Panguno which Comes from the word "Ang nuno" which means "The Dwarf".
+It is also comes from the word "maanggo" the first thing people usually say meaning "ang baho" or "smelly" when tourist in Spanish Era go to Angono because the common jobs here is "pangingisda" and the locals got use to it.
+When you hear "doon sa mabahong pueblo" in the Spanish Era, they refer to it as the town of "Angono".

 History

 First created as a pueblo in 1766, Angono was a barrio of its neighboring town Taytay and Binangonan before it was legally proclaimed an independent municipality in 1938 by then President Manuel L. Quezon.
+The 1818 Spanish census recorded the area having 319 native families and 2 Spanish-Filipino families.

-The municipality was formalized by law on June 17, 1972 through Republic Act No. 6469.
+The municipality was formalized by law on June 17, 1972, through Republic Act No. 6469.

 Contemporary

 The town is currently campaigning for its inclusion in the UNESCO Creative Cities Network as it is a center for visual arts.
 It is also campaigning for the inclusion of the Angono Petroglyphs (1 of 5 properties of the Petroglyphs and Petrographs of the Philippines UNESCO tentative site) in the World Heritage List.

 Geography

 Located 12 km from Antipolo and 29 km east of Manila.
 With the continuous expansion of Metro Manila, the municipality is considered part of Greater Manila Area.
 Angono is boundaried by Taytay in the north, Antipolo in the northeast, Teresa in the east, and Binangonan in the south.